THinnerichs/DTI-VOODOO/ideas/ideas.md

   - Build STRING graph only on human data (Y)
   - Use human interactions data to build training/testing data
     - Utilize non-binary score?
 Sigmoid over score?

-- get node2vec embedding with node features
-(- use node2vec and add my embedding on top of that) -> destroys idea of approach

 - get phenotypes for drugs
   - download OMIM -> get mapping